 Ram and Jeep Wait Times

-For Jeep and Ram factory orders, right now we’re seeing wait times of up to 30 weeks for the 3500, but immediate availability for the popular Ram 1500.
-Stellantis owns Ram and Jeep, and they’ve been one of the only automakers to continue to offer at least some manufacturer incentives.
+For Jeep and Ram factory orders, wait times depend on what model and trim you want.
 Waiting three to four months for a Ram 1500 or Jeep Grand Cherokee is a lot easier to swallow if you’re getting a better deal with incentives.

 These are the Ram truck factory wait times our team is encountering in 2023:

 Ford Factory Orders Wait Times Faring Slightly Better

 These are the Ford factory order wait times we’re seeing this year:

 Bronco: 3+ months

 Hybrids, Plug-In Hybrids and EVs Have the Longest Wait Times